nathanramoscfa/etradebot/docs/source/index.rst

 5. :ref:`Run <running>` main.py from the root directory to test functionality.
 6. :ref:`Schedule <scheduling>` ETradeBot to run automatically.

+Refer to the :ref:`troubleshooting <troubleshooting>` section if you encounter any issues.

 Important Links
 ===============